rsuite/rsuite/docs/pages/components/panel/en-US/index.md

 # Panel

-A content panel that supports folding panels.
-The Panel can have all the ' Data Display ' components and can be used as a container for the form.
+A content panel that supports collapsible, shadow, and border containers.

 ## Import